vlaaad/blanket/README.md

 # Rationale

-There is value in hiding data even when it's immutable: drawing a line between public api and implementation details.
-You might want to create a library that allows it's users to create some entity and then pass it back to your library.
-You want to be able to change this library in the future without breaking your users' code, so you write in your documentation that shape of your entity is internal and subject to change.
-Blanket has the same purpose: it shows users of your library — at the REPL — that part of what you give them is implementation details.
+There is value in hiding data even when it's immutable: drawing a line between public API and implementation details.
+You might want to create a library (or module in an application) that allows it's users to create some entity and then pass it back to your library.
+You want to be able to change this library in the future without breaking your users' code, so you write in your documentation that shape of your entity is internal and subject to change, hoping that people will read and remember it...
+And this is where Blanket steps in: it shows users of your library — at the REPL — that part of what you give them is implementation details.

-Blanket is extremely lightweight and non-intrusive: it changes covered objects' metadata to only affect printing, so your covered hash-map is still same map, and your covered vector is still same vector, with all equality semantics etc. retained.
+Blanket is extremely lightweight and non-intrusive: it changes covered objects' metadata to only affect printing, so your covered hash-map is still the same hash-map, and your covered vector is still the same vector, with all equality semantics etc. retained.
 It does not really prevent any access, just helps your users to get better understanding of your library's API contracts (hence *soft* encapsulation).

 # Install